ryanfmurphy/add_comment/README.md

 [Austin Coding Academy](http://austincodingacademy.com) Warmup challenge!
 -------------------------------------------------------------------------
-* Create a script that does the same thing in Python.
+Create a script that does the same thing in Python:

-* Make it in a function `def add_comment(string_data, remark)` that adds the remark to the string_data and returns the string_data
-* Remember to leaves an extra newline between the new remark and the existing content, but don't leave 2!
+* Make a function `def add_comment(string_data, remark)` that adds the remark to the string_data and returns the string_data.
+Remember to leaves an extra newline between the new remark and the existing content, but don't leave 2!
 * _BONUS 1:_ Make a function `def add_comment_to_file(filename, remark)` that uses your first function `add_comment` to add the `remark` to the file named `filename`.
 * _BONUS 2:_ Use `if __name__ == "__main__"` to let your python script be used from the command line just like my bash script.